sitestacker/docs/_articles/api/api-authentication.md

 ## The Authentication Header

-The Site Stacker REST API uses the standard HTTP `Authorization` header to pass authentication information.
+The Site Stacker API uses the standard HTTP `Authorization` header to pass authentication information.
 (The name of the standard header is unfortunate because it carries authentication information, not authorization).
 Under the Site Stacker authentication scheme, the Authorization header has the following form:

 ```
 Authorization: HMAC AccessKeyId:Signature